thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Precision mode (SHIFT key) for building position selection mode switched to raw position (allows to put buildings more precisely)
 - Fixed inability to put ammocrate from Catch Airdrop mission into vehicles
 - Fixed wrong cargo position of barrel palette from Catch Airdrop mission
+- Added light armed vehicles to frontline outposts spawn pool
+- Added marksman to SF squads
 - Black Market Vehicle Tier 2 will unlock on 5 war level instead of 4
 - New Maximum Civilian Pedestrians parameter value - 0 (completely disables footmobile civilians in cities)
 - Not every 8-man squad will have soldiers with long range radios (this will reduce quantity of soldiers that able to call for support)
+- Loot crates are recognized by Arms Dealer container detector (items can be sold from/bought into crates)
+- Arms Dealer will no longer spawn too close to enemy outposts
+- Undercovered players will no longer unvoluntarily drop loot crates and statics while carrying them
+- Find The Arms Dealer task can be completed by undercovered rebels too
+- (CUP,RHS) Fixed wrong condition that led to no usage of howitzer on enemy Mortar Support actions
 - (Cold War Mode) Takistan will use middle east civilian template
 - (Vidda, Weferlingen, Isla Abramia, Napf) Fixed missing Spawn Points for airports that may lead to neverending big attacks, missing road patrols etc
 - (Vidda) new outpost and resource